Ridesharing might be safer than public transportation during the pandemic, but the cost can add up.

 When it comes to using Lyft for airport rides, keep in mind you’ll only earn 2X miles on the Lyft fare itself and not on taxes, fees, tolls and tips.
 This promotion is also only good for Lyft rides that originate or terminate at a U.S. airport where Lyft operates.

-Join the new Uber rewards program
+Join the Uber rewards program

-Don’t forget that Uber just launched its own rewards program that lets you earn points good for discounts on Uber rides.
+Don’t forget that Uber has its own rewards program that lets you earn points good for discounts on Uber rides.
 With Uber Rewards, you earn 2X points on eligible UberX rides (plus 3X points for UberBlack rides) as well as the ability to climb the elite status ladder.
-Uber Rewards offers four tiers in their new rewards program — Blue, Gold, Platinum and Diamond — each of which comes with its own benefits.
+Uber Rewards offers four tiers in their rewards program — Blue, Gold, Platinum and Diamond — each of which comes with its own benefits.

 While you can score perks like priority airport pickup, flexible cancellations and free delivery on Uber Eats orders, the main point of this program is the fact you get $5 in Uber Cash for every 500 points you earn.